kjameshuer/za-collect/README.md

 ### Frequently Asked Questions
 Why is the plugin only pulling 6 products from my collection?
 By default zaCollect only pulls 6 products from your collection.
-To change this add the options \'count\' to you shortcode and add a number between 1 and 100.
+To change this add the options 'count' to you shortcode and add a number between 1 and 100.
 See the plugin settings for more explanation on shortcode options.